Cylindrical model structures: Acknowledgements

-\begin{section}{Structures upon a cylinder or co-cylinder} We introduce the notion of a cylinder or a co-cylinder in a formal category.
-We define the structures --- contraction, involution, subdivision, and three flavours of connection --- upon a cylinder and a co-cylinder which will play a role in the present work, and introduce axioms expressing their compatibility.
-We refer the reader to \ref{ExampleSection} for an example of these structures in the category of categories.
+\begin{chapter}{Structures upon a cylinder or a co-cylinder} We introduce the notion of a cylinder or a co-cylinder in a formal category.
+We define the structures --- contraction, involution, subdivision, and three flavours of connection --- upon a cylinder and a co-cylinder which play a role in our work, and introduce axioms expressing their compatibility.
+We refer the reader to \ref{ExampleChapter} for an example of these structures in the category of categories.

 These structures and axioms have previously appeared in the literature.
 However, the precise definitions and terminology vary from author to author and paper to paper.
-Thus we collect in one place and from a single point of view all that we will need.
+Thus we collect in one place and from a single point of view all that we shall need.
 Most of our structures and axioms can be found in \S{4} of Chapter I and at the end of \S{3} of Chapter II of the book \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} of Kamps and Porter, or in \S{2.1} and \S{2.3} of the paper \cite{GrandisCategoricallyAlgebraicFoundationsForHomotopicalAlgebra} of Grandis.
-Compatibility of right connections with subdivision appears implicitly and in a slightly different context in \S{6.4} of \cite{BrownHigginsSiveraNonabelianAlgebraicTopology}.
+Compatibility of right connections with subdivision appears implicitly, and in a slightly different context, in \S{6.4} of \cite{BrownHigginsSiveraNonabelianAlgebraicTopology}.

 We also introduce strictness hypotheses which our structures upon a cylinder or a co-cylinder may satisfy.
-We will come in \ref{HomotopyAndRelativeHomotopySection} to define the notion of a homotopy with respect to a cylinder or a co-cylinder.
-The first of our strictness hypotheses, which we will refer to as strictness of left or right identities, will ensure that the left or right composition of an identity homotopy with another homotopy $h$ is exactly $h$.
+We shall come in \ref{HomotopyAndRelativeHomotopyChapter} to define the notion of a homotopy with respect to a cylinder or a co-cylinder.
+The first of our strictness hypotheses, which we shall refer to as strictness of left or right identities, ensures that the left or right composition of an identity homotopy with a homotopy $h$ is exactly $h$.

-Strictness of identities will allow us to prove in \ref{FactorisationAxiomsSection} that the mapping cylinder (respectively the mapping co-cylinder) of any arrow $f$ yields a factorisation of $f$ into a normally cloven cofibration followed by a trivial fibration (respectively into a trivial cofibration followed by a normally cloven fibration).
-It will also be crucial in establishing that the lifting axioms for a model category hold in \ref{LiftingAxiomsSection}.
+Strictness of identities will also allow us to prove in \ref{FactorisationAxiomsChapter} that the mapping cylinder (respectively the mapping co-cylinder) of any arrow $f$ yields a factorisation of $f$ into a normally cloven cofibration followed by a trivial fibration (respectively into a trivial cofibration followed by a normally cloven fibration).
+It will moreover be crucial in establishing that the lifting axioms for a model category hold, in \ref{LiftingAxiomsChapter}.